Yvon Durelle

 Yvon Durelle (October 14, 1929 – January 6, 2007), was a Canadian champion boxer.
 He was of Acadian descent.

 Early life

-From a family of fourteen children, Yvon Durelle grew up in Baie-Ste-Anne, a small Acadian fishing village on Miramichi Bay on the Atlantic coast.
+Durelle grew up in a family of fourteen children, in Baie-Ste-Anne, a small Acadian fishing village on Miramichi Bay on the Atlantic coast.
 Like many others of his generation, he left school at an early age to work on a fishing boat.
 In his spare time, Durelle liked to box and while still working in the fishery, he began prize fighting on weekends.
+Durelle's brother, Joey, was also a professional fighter.

 Career

 Billed as The Fighting Fisherman, Durelle began his professional career in 1948, boxing at various venues around the province of New Brunswick.
 By August 1950, Yvon showed only one defeat in twenty three starts, the lone blemish a loss by disqualification, to Billy Snowball.
 Over time he was gaining a reputation as a tough opponent with a hard punch.
 A large fan following in Chatham, one in Newcastle and as well in Fredericton resulted in a groundswell of popularity as his victories eventually made him one of the top ranked middleweight fighters in Canada.